wlab2021/DSRNAFold/README.md

 python get_encoding_data.py
 ```

-### Step3: To obtain the pre-trained model, you need to execute the following command：
+### Step3: To obtain the pre-trained model.

+####  You need to navigate to the RNAFold/code file path and execute the following command：

 ```python
 python pretrain.py

 ```

-### Step4: To obtain the trained model, you need to execute the following command：
+### Step4: To obtain the trained model.
+####  You need to navigate to the RNAFold/code file path and execute the following command：
 ```python
 python train.py
 ```

 ### Using the trained model for prediction.
+####  You need to navigate to the RNAFold/code file path and execute the following command：
 ```python
 python predict.py
 ```